 This week I am visiting Ho Chi Minh City, Vietnam, on another side trip from Taiwan.
 Six months ago I visited Hanoi and enjoyed my time there—check out this photo gallery for a comprehensive overview—so I’m hoping to repeat the experience in the emerging megacity further south.

-I moved to Changhua City 彰化市 in November 2014 to see what’s it like living in another traditional town in middle Taiwan.
-I had an interesting time staying in Tainan 台南 for three months so I figured why not give Changhua 彰化 a shot for the wintertime?
-While Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital it is not without charm.
-Here I have gathered up some of the more representative images I have captured in my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
+I moved to Changhua City in November 2014 to see what it’s like living in a traditional town in central Taiwan.
+I had an interesting time staying in Tainan for three months earlier that year so I figured why not give Changhua a shot for the wintertime?
+Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital but it is not without charm.
+Here I have gathered up some of the more representative images I captured during my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
+Explanations are given in the caption of each photo, where available.

 I spent a great deal of my time in Seoul wandering around after dark.
 Here are some of the images I captured in that time, invariably a mix of glowing neon lights and empty alleyways.